ITINERARIES Nagasaki and Saga—Diversity and Ceramic Heritage Like a pair of spectacles

 Put yourself in the shoes of a Western merchant living in 19th century Nagasaki at Glover Garden, a short walk from Oura Cathedral.
 This former enclave for foreign residents who congregated in the city after it opened up as a free trade port still retains its old-fashioned European feel.

-The nine lavish Western-style buildings are located on a hilly park, with beautiful views over the city and harbor.
+The six lavish Western-style buildings are located on a hilly park, with beautiful views over the city and harbor.
 One of the most famous attractions is the Former Glover House, where Scottish merchant Thomas Glover (1838–1911) once lived.
-He moved to Nagasaki in 1859 and would later help revolutionaries in a coup that overthrew the Tokugawa Shogunate in the 1868 Meiji Restoration.

 Nagasaki and Hiroshima are the only cities in the world to have suffered the fallout of an atomic bomb attack.
 The Peace Park, located near Ground Zero of the August 9, 1945 bombings, is today a symbol of peace to the world.
 A memorial ceremony is held every year to mark that date in front of the 10-meter tall Peace Statue.